learnbyexample/cli-computing/cli_computing.md

 string
 with

-# empty RS is paragraph mode, uses two or more newlines as separator
+# empty RS is paragraph mode, uses two or more newlines as the separator
 $ printf 'apple\nbanana\nfig\n\n\n123\n456' | awk -v RS= 'NR==1'
 apple
 banana